offternet/GoDistrOS/README.md

 3. Write the debian-usb-boot-grub-ext4-swap.img file to USB Stick - 16GB (or larger)
     sudo if=./debian-usb-boot-grub-ext4-swap.img of=/dev/sdb

+    NOTE: If you are NOT using ext4 file system for your Custom Distro build.
+    Open Gparted and format USB Stick ext4 partition to extX that you are using.

+    Your new GoDistro BASE USB Stick now needs a Debian filesystem.

+CREATE YOUR CUSTOM DISTRO ON HARD DRIVE OR USB STICK

-4. Use Gparted to Shrink your custom distro partition all the way except for 25MB or (Preferred way) use dd to truncate hard drive partition as it is written to the usb stick u (ADD MORE ABOUT dd count= and bs= here to get only used block sectors to USB /dev/sdbX)
+4. Use Gparted to Shrink your custom distro partition all the way except for 25MB or use the PREFERRED WAY --> use dd to truncate hard drive partition as it is written to the usb stick (ADD MORE ABOUT dd count= and bs= here to get only used block sectors written to img or directly to USB /dev/sdbX partition)

-5. Use dd to write your custom distro to /dev/sdbX (Using /dev/sda2 as an exmple partiton where you built your custom distro) sudo if=/dev/sda2 of=/dev/sdbX bs=4MB count=[number x 4MB total used block sectors on your custom data partition] (NEED TO ADD MORE EXPLAIN HERE)
+5. Use dd to write your Custom Distro directly to your new GoDistro BASE USB Stick (Using /dev/sda2 as exmple partiton where you built your custom distro)
+   TRANSER CUSTOM DISTRO DIRECTLY FROM BUILD PARTITION TO UBS STICK ROOT PARTITION: /dev/sdXx

+    sudo if=/dev/sda2 of=/dev/sdxX bs=4MB count=[count number] bs 4MB x count number = total block sectors copied.

+    (NEED TO ADD MORE EXPLAIN HERE)

+    ONCE CUSTOM DISTRO HAS BEEN SHRUNK OR TRUNCATED

-    Or if you shrunk your custom distro partition use this command: sudo if=/dev/sda2 of=/dev/sdbX bs=4M status=progress && sync
+    sudo if=./image-file.img of=/dev/sdxX bs=4M status=progress && sync

-6. Open Gparted and create new uudi number for ext4 and swap partitions on USB Stick after distro is written to /dev/sdb1 sudo gparter /dev/sdb
+6. Open Gparted and create new uudi number for ext4 and swap partitions on USB Stick after distro is written to /dev/sdxX

+    sudo gparter /dev/sdxX

     	Select ext4 partition

-	    Ckick Partition --> Click Check	--> Click Green Checkmark Click Close
+	    Ckick Partition --> Click Check	--> Click Green Checkmark

+  	  Click Close

 	Select Swap partition

-	    Click Partition --> Click New UUID --> Click Green Checkmark CLick Close
+	    Click Partition --> Click New UUID 	--> Click Green Checkmark

+	    CLick Close

  Exit Gparted

 7. 5.
 Insert Correct uuid numbers in 2 critical files of partition /dev/sdb1